Arthur C. Logan

 Arthur C. Logan (c.
-1905-1973) was a surgeon.
+1905 – November 25, 1973) was a surgeon.
 The year after he died, the 1862-founded Knickerbocker Hospital was renamed in his memory; he had been a member of New York City's Health and Hospitals Corporation and was also described as a civic leader.
 In 1970, he was honored, with attendees including the Governor, a future governor, an ambassador, and many others.

 Family

-Logan was a descendant of the Logan family, known for valuing "education and decorum as a way to transcend racial restrictions."
+Born in Tuskegee, Alabama, Arthur C. Logan was a descendant of the Logan family, known for valuing "education and decorum as a way to transcend racial restrictions".
 He was the youngest of nine children.

-The Tuskegee-born Arthur C. Logan was educated at a private school in New York City.
+Logan was educated at a private school in New York City.
 He graduated from Williams College and became a surgeon in New York City.
 He also served as personal physician to musician and composer Duke Ellington from 1937, and to Billy Strayhorn.
 Strayhorn's composition "U.M.M.G.
 (Upper Manhattan Medical Group)" honored Logan among the founders and partners of the ground-breaking clinic.
 Logan was appointed by Mayor Robert F. Wagner as first chairman of the New York City Council Against Poverty.